Student Research Competition

 How do I get support?

-If you have questions about the SJSU Student Research Competition, please contact the Office of Research in care of Gilles Muller at 408-924-2632 or firstname.lastname@example.org.
-For any matters related to the Forum, please contact the SJSU Research Foundation in care of Brenda Swann at 408-924-1414 or email@example.com.
+If you have questions about the SJSU Student Research Competition, please contact the Office of Research at 408-924-2272 or email@example.com.
+For any matters related to the Forum, please contact the SJSU Research Foundation in care of Brenda Swann at 408-924-1414 or firstname.lastname@example.org.